mmuratarat/mmuratarat.github.io/_posts/2019-01-17-implementing-padding-schemes-of-tensorflow-in-python.md

 $W_{2} = \dfrac{W_{1} - F_{w} + 2P}{S_{w}} + 1$

-$H_{2} = \dfrac{H_{1} - F_{h} + 2P}{S_{h}} + 1$ (\scriptsize{i.e., width and height are computed equally by symmetry})
+$H_{2} = \dfrac{H_{1} - F_{h} + 2P}{S_{h}} + 1$ (i.e., width and height are computed equally by symmetry)

-\normalsize
 $D_{2}= K$

 Note that $2P$ comes from the fact that there should be a padding on each side, left/right and top/bottom.

-However, the output width or height calculated from these equations might be a non-integer value.
+However, the height or width of the output image, calculated from these equations, might be a non-integer value.
 In that case, you might want to handle the situation in any way to satisfy the desired output dimention.
-Here, we explain how Tensorflow approachs the issue.
+Here, we explain how Tensorflow approaches this issue.
 The spatial semantics of the convolution ops depend on the padding scheme chosen: 'SAME' or 'VALID'.
 Note that the padding values are always zero.

 Let's assume that the 4D input has shape `[batch_size, input_height, input_width, num_of_channels]`, and the 4D filter has shape `[filter_height, filter_width, filter_channel, number_of_filters]`.
 Here, the number of channels in input image must be the same with the depth of the filter.